AbdullahHameedKhan/AbdullahHameedKhan/README.md

-# Hi there! 👋 Welcome to my GitHub profile!
+# Hi there! 👋 I'm Abdullah CEO & Co-Founder GradientArc [GradientArc](https://www.gradientarc.com)

 <!--
 **AbdullahHameedKhan/AbdullahHameedKhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.